 My main concern was another bout of pancreatitis.
-The initial signs then looked the same—extreme tiredness and not wanting to eat.
-Vomiting and diarrhea didn’t come until much later.
+Cookie’s initial signs then looked the same—extreme tiredness and not wanting to eat.
+However, vomiting and diarrhea didn’t come until much later.

-We let Cookie rest to see whether her body can deal with the problem on its own.
+We let Cookie rest to see whether her body could deal with the problem on its own.
 The slightest sign of things getting worse, we’d be on our way.

 However, by noon Cookie seemed to look slightly better.
 She even accepted a few pieces of slow-cooked beef.
-That was a good sign.
+So that was a good sign.

-We let her rest some more and little later she ate some boiled chicken breast.
-By evening she was greatly improved and by the next morning, she was her normal self.
+We let her rest some more, and a little later, she ate some boiled chicken breast.
+By evening she was greatly improved, and by the following day, she was her usual self.

 It was a major relief.